 - Things to look out for

-Since I’ve gotten along with it fine till now, I’d say it’s very reliable.
-But that, of course, depends on the person.
-Before you apply for any of the internships, one must put effort into building up the resume.
+Since I’ve gotten along with it fine so far, I’d say it’s reliable.
+However, it depends on the person too.
+Before you apply for an internship, put effort into building up your resume.
 It wasn’t tough for me as I aimed to apply for content writing internships.

-As for my resume, I had this blog site as an advantage to flaunt about.
-You need to understand this, Internshala focuses on providing internships to students pursuing their degree courses.
+As for my resume, I had this blog to flaunt about.
+Internshala focuses on providing internships to students pursuing their degree courses.

-However, you can fill in your resume with the itsy-bitsy stuff.
-For example- you can put up about how you won in a speech competition in your school.
-There’s even a hobby part on the resume where you can make it colorful by exhibiting your talents.
-It doesn’t sound like it, but it definitely helps you to make a bright resume.
+Anyhow, fill in your resume with the itsy-bitsy stuff.
+For example- put up about how you won in a speech competition in your school.
+There’s even a hobby part on the resume where some make it colorful by exhibiting their talents.
+It doesn’t sound like it.
+But it helps in making a brighter resume.

 Profile rating on Internshala

-This part takes a little time, but it’s easy.
-You don’t need to pay for it either, don’t worry.
-It’s a quiz that seems to get a little tougher in each level.
+This part takes some time, but it’s easy.
+You don’t need to pay, don’t worry.
+It’s a quiz that gets a little tougher at each level.
 There are multiple-choice questions as well as phrase answering.
-By the time you complete your quizzes, you’re already capable of getting an internship.

 It isn’t that difficult to bring up your rating to 5-stars.
 Take your time, and it’ll run smoothly.